a-b-street/abstreet/docs/design/discrete_sim.md

 agent and set the speed equal to min(follower's max speed, lead vehicle's current speed).

+- do we have a bug where vehicles can be too close when they're on adjacent but different traversables?
+- if we just warp to follow_dist away from a vehicle when we get too close, then we instantly decelerate.

 ## The software engineering question

 Is there a reasonable way to maintain both models and use one headless/editor